Celebrate your hometown as wall art with this bold, graphic interpretation of Dirty Old Town.

 I found my love by the gasworks croft* / Dreamed a dream by the old canal / Kissed my girl by the factory wall / Dirty Old Town, Dirty Old Town

-All prints are carefully packed securely in postal tubes for safe delivery.
+Carefully hand packed securely in postal tubes for safe delivery